thanhdt-vietmap/vietmap-compose/docs/docs/styling.md

 Every MapLibre map requires a style to be displayed.
 The style is a JSON object that describes what data to display and how to display it.
-Typically, vector tile providers create styles designed to work with their data, and provide them as a URL.
+Typically, vector tile providers create styles designed to work with their data, and provide them as a URI.
 You can also create your own styles using [Maputnik][maputnik], a visual style editor for MapLibre styles.

 There are a variety of free and commercial map tile providers available.
 See the